🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What are the differences between long-term and short-term investments?

 The main difference between long-term and short-term investments is the time each type of investment is held.
-Long-term investments are held for years, while short-term investments are held for days, weeks, months, or a few years.
-Additionally, long-term investments take longer to mature and have more risk, while many short-term investments are often less risky.
+Long-term investments are held for more than a year and typically several years, while short-term investments are held for less than a year — often only days, weeks, or months.

 What are the similarities between long-term and short-term investments?